akkartik/teliva/README.md

 ## Will it run any Lua program?

 Not quite.
-My plan is to disable support for certain Lua libraries as I gain experience programming in this way:
+My priority is providing a good experience for newcomers to comprehend and modify the programs they use.
+If it's not clear how to provide that experience for some kinds of Lua programs, I'd rather disable support for them in Teliva and let people use regular Lua (or other languages and environments!) for them.

 - This approach doesn't make sense for batch programs, I think.